What is Access Certification?

 Maintaining the proper access controls is a high-stakes concern in an age of increasing cybersecurity threats and regulatory pressures.
 Access certification serves several crucial functions:

-1. Enhances Security: The access certification process helps reduce the risk of internal threats by ensuring that employees and other users only have access to the data and systems they need to do their job.
+1. Enhances Security: The access certification process helps reduce the risk of internal threats by ensuring that employees and other users only have access to the data and systems they need to do their jobs.
 This is particularly important for mitigating the risk of insider threats, whether unintentional or malicious.

 2. Regulatory Compliance: Many industries are subject to stringent data access and protection regulations.
 Regular access certifications can help organizations comply with these regulations by providing a documented process and a trail of who has access to what.